carlospalol/money/README.rst

 Installation
 ============

-This package is compatible with Python 2.7, 3.3, and 3.4.
+This package is compatible with Python 2.7, 3.3, 3.4, but there are important `Differences between Python versions`_.

 ::